awakener1986/pyspark_assessment/README.md

 ***Credit Card Spending by State***

-This was derived from the merchant zip code which does a left join to the uszipcode reference table to determine the US state
+This was derived from the merchant zip code which does a left join to the uszipcode reference table to determine the US state to be able to display it on a map

+***Credit Card Spending by State***

+Pie chart to show spendings done based on merchant_category

+***Credit Card Spending by State Bar Chart***

+Similar analytics as the map chart but in a bar chart format to be able to clearly see which state contributes to most spending

+***Credit Card Spending by Maerchant***

+Display which merchant contributes to most spending done